Waikiki Lanais

 No analysis available

-I searched for parking fee language such as monthly parking charge, parking rental, or additional parking cost, but found none.
-The listings describe assigned, covered, or reserved stalls, but do not state any separate parking fee.
+I searched the remarks for any monthly parking fee language, additional parking cost, or parking rental terms and found none.
+The listings consistently say parking is included, assigned, reserved, or deeded, but do not mention a separate parking fee.

 Guest parking is clearly available at Waikiki Lanais.
 Many remarks across different listings mention six guest stalls or guest parking, which is consistent enough to treat as a building-level feature rather than an isolated unit amenity.